nus-cs2103-AY2223S2/ip/docs/README.md

 Syntax: `mark <INDEX>`

-Marks the task at `INDEX` as done.
+Marks the task at the given index as done.

 ### Mark task as undone: `unmark`

 Syntax: `unmark <INDEX>`

-Marks the task at `INDEX` as not done yet.
+Marks the task at the given index as not done yet.

 ### Delete task: `delete`

 Syntax: `delete <INDEX>`

-Deletes the task at `INDEX`.
+Deletes the task atthe given index .

+### Find task: `find`

+Syntax: `find <KEYWORD>`

+Lists all tasks that match the given keyword.

+### Archive all tasks: `archive`

+Syntax: `archive` OR `archive <FILENAME>`

+Archives all saved tasks to a file, then clears the task list.

+Tasks will be saved to the given filename if provided, otherwise it will be saved to "archive-dd-MM-yyyy-HH-mm.txt" in the current directory.

+### Exit Duke: `bye`

+Syntax: `bye`

+Bye!